Rollerball (1975 film): Plot

 Jonathan makes his way to Geneva to access the world's repository of all human knowledge, a central supercomputer known as "Zero," only to find its memory corrupted.
 Afterwards, Jonathan receives a visit from his former wife Ella, who has been sent to convince him to retire and to make it clear that the coming game will be "to the death".
-Jonathan realizes his wife's visit was set up by the Executives, and erases a long-cherished movie of the two of them, stating, "I just wanted you on my side."
+Jonathan realizes his wife's visit was set up by the Executives, and erases a long-cherished movie of the two of them, stating, "I just wanted you on my side".
 Jonathan decides that despite the dangers, he will play in the championship game against New York.

 The final match devolves into a brutal gladiatorial fight.
-Jonathan is soon the only player left on the track for Houston, while a skater and a biker remain from New York.
+Jonathan is soon the only Houston player left on the track, while a skater and a biker remain from New York.
 After a violent struggle in front of Mr. Bartholomew's box, Jonathan kills the skater and takes the ball.
-The biker charges, and Jonathan knocks him off the bike and pins the biker down.
-He raises the ball over his head, then pauses.
+The biker charges, and Jonathan knocks him off the bike and pins him down.
 Refusing to kill his fallen opponent, Jonathan gets to his feet and makes his way to the goal, slamming the ball home and scoring the game's only point.
 Jonathan then takes a victory lap as the crowd chants his name, first softly, then slowly rising to a roar while Mr. Bartholomew hastily exits the stands.

 Production

 Development

 The film is based on a short story, entitled "Roller Ball Murder", published in Esquire, by novelist William Harrison, who joined the University of Arkansas English department in 1964 and established the Creative Writing Program.
-Norman Jewison bought the story and hired Harrison to co-write the screenplay with him (they shared an agent), and made a deal with United Artists.
+Norman Jewison bought the story and hired Harrison to co-write the screenplay with him (they shared an agent) and made a deal with United Artists.

 Filming

 Rollerballs arena sequences were shot at the Rudi-Sedlmayer-Halle in Munich, West Germany.
 This hall was selected because it was the only sports arena in the world with a near-circular profile, which the production could take over and re-dress for shooting.
+The track surface was designed by renowned track specialist Derek Timpson.

 The then-new BMW Headquarters and Museum buildings in Munich appear as the headquarters buildings of the Energy Corporation at Olympiapark, Munich.
 The sequence where Jonathan E. visits Geneva to consult with Zero the supercomputer concerning corporate decisions uses exterior shots of the Palace of Nations.
 Scenes were also filmed at Fawley Power Station, near Southampton, England.
 The remainder of the film was shot at Pinewood Studios.

 The film was shot in 35mm with a 1.85 aspect ratio but was released in some theaters in 70mm with a 2:1 aspect ratio.